reactivemarkets/toolbox-cpp/CONTRIBUTING.md

 - types and integer constants start with an upper-case character;
 - trailing underscore for private data-members.

+Namespaces can be used to disambiguate conflicting type names, so there is no need to prefix type names with the namespace name.
+The HTTP server in the http namespace, for example, is called Serv, not HttpServ.

 ### Class Layout

 The `public` section is first, followed by `protected` and then `private`.
 Within each section,